rvedotrc/spud/README.md

     }
 ```

-`argv` is a possibly-empty array of strings - the arguments given to `spud
+`args` is a possibly-empty array of strings - the arguments given to `spud
 prepare`.  `stacks` has one entry per stack type, where each stack type has a
 `name` (the name of the stack to retrieve), `template` (filename to write the
 stack's template to) and `description` (filename to write the stack's